top of page

 In a seashell

-Individuals have the right to access and receive:
+Individuals have the right to request access to:

 Individuals who want to obtain access to their personal information need to make the request in writing.